padmacho/hadoop-pseudodistributed/README.md

 # hadoop-pseudodistributed
-Easily install and setup hadoop single node cluster using vagrant Hadoop daemons run on the local machine, thus simulating a cluster on a small scale
+Easily install and setup hadoop single node cluster using vagrant.
+Hadoop daemons run on the local machine, thus simulating a cluster on a small scale.
 ## Running
 Go to cloned directory and run `vagrant up`.
 It will download the necessary artifacts and starts the virtual machine.
 To take shell to running virtual machine run `vagran ssh`